 You likely have seen it on craigslist.
 A killer deal on a fully setup saltwater reef tank with fish and coral included.
 Buyer beware!
 First off, moving a fully stock tanked is a ton of work as explained in words of wisdom #13.
 Second, if you purchase the rock every mistake that previous owner make is going to be inherited with your purchase.
 Third, you have no idea of the condition of the fish.
 Yes, they could look healthy but just like at the local fish store you never know.
 All these fish should be quarantined before placing in a display tank.
 All this work and caution alone just makes me avoid them.
 Have the local fish store take their stuff or have a quarantine tank ready.

 Not quarantining your fish is asking for trouble.
 It's like playing Russian roulette.
-Anyone who has been in this hobby long enough and has not quarantined fish has likely losses lots of money from loses.
-All it takes is one fish that you add in your tank with ich or marine velvet to wipe our your entire tank.
+Anyone who has been in this hobby long enough and has not quarantined fish has likely losses lots of money from preventable diseases that could have been avoided from quartantining.
+All it takes is one fish that you add in your tank with ich or marine velvet to oute our your entire tank.
 After the tank has been wiped out, you then you have to wait several weeks for the disease to pass (or worse with marine velvet - several months).
-There are four tried and methods for quarantining fish that I will detail out in a future blog post they are:
+There are four tried and methods for quarantining fish that I have detailed out in my How To Quarantine Fish Series:

 If you have a nano tank, do not go buying a Unicorn Tang.
 Yes, you may think to yourself now I will just get a bigger tank when they get larger, but the reality is things may change in your life in the next year or so where you may no longer be in the market for that upgrade.
 If you have a small tank, purchase fish that stay small.
 If you have a reef tank, do not purchase butterfly fish.
 If you have small fish, do not buy a grouper or a lion fish.
 Do the research for the sake of your fish, wallet, and sanity.
 Sticking to what you know will work with what you have right now is what you need to be aiming.